"Climate change, once considered an issue for a distant future, has moved firmly into the present."

 That's the takeaway line from Tuesday's National Climate Assessment

 , a sweeping new U.S. government report on how climate change is already affecting the country.
-The report teems with multimedia evidence of those effects, but the mere timing of its release also highlights how wildly things are changing: April 2014 marked the first month in human history
+The report teems with evidence of those effects, but the mere timing of its release also highlights how wildly things are changing: In April 2014, the air around Hawaii's Mauna Loa Observatory averaged

-when Earth's air averaged more than 400 parts per million of carbon dioxide, the main culprit
+more than 400 parts per million of carbon dioxide

 Putting it that way doesn't really do justice to the scale of our CO2 problem, though.
 Earth's recent foray into 400 ppm